dtjohnso/wcbf/conference.markdown

 ## 2017 theme: Faithful Men

 <blockquote>
 	<p><strong><span>2 Timothy 2:1&ndash;2</span></strong> "Thou therefore, my son, be strong in the grace that is in Christ Jesus.
-And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also. "</p>
+And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also."</p>
 </blockquote>

 For 35 years Pastor Roger Foust has faithfully served the Lord in Moose Jaw.
 He came here directed of the Lord to begin a ministry where none existed.